 - Nov – Feb: £10 for a 2-hour experience

 - Mar – Oct: £26 for a 3-hour experience

 Is it a solo or group thing?

 Forest bathing is a reflective experience.
 There are opportunities to share your thoughts with the group or with your partner if you wish to, but there is absolutely no obligation to talk if you do not want to.
 Group sizes are intentionally small, typically 4-6 people.

 Forest bathing with Carina is for people over the age of eight years old and it aims to be as inclusive as possible.
 Unlike many other forest activities, it’s especially suitable for those who may not choose normally to go for a walk in the woods or exert themselves.

 It’s not necessary to be particularly fit.
 It’s gentle, inclusive, pleasurable and welcoming – perfect for those convalescing or taking time out from busy lives.

 What to bring?

-- Warm clothing: hats, gloves, thermals, extra jumpers, extra socks, leggings under trousers, thick coats (or layers which can go in a back pack, along with waterproof clothing), walking boots (preferably not wellies or trainers).
+- Clothing: layered clothing, which can go in a back pack along with waterproof clothing, walking boots or trainers.
 If you would like to borrow walking boots please let Carina know.

 - A notepad or sketchbook (if you wish).